ArhxmK/Pizzaa-King/README.md

 # Pizzaa-King
-A Website for a pizza restaurant.
+A fully responsive Webdesign for a pizza restaurant.

+Note: More Functions are under maintenance.